in-droid/PR21INRAKT/README.md

 ## Problem

-For this project we decided to take a kaggle challenge "Craft canned beers data set" (https://www.kaggle.com/nickhould/craft-cans).
+For this project we decided to take a kaggle challenge "*Craft canned beers data set*" (https://www.kaggle.com/nickhould/craft-cans).
 With the given data we plan to the answer to the following questions :

 What types of beers are most popular in different regions.